 Higher liability rates (OC) for road pirates

 What does this mean?
 The easiest way to explain this is if a driver gets fined for breaking the highway code, his insurer will find out.
 The amount of the third party liability insurance (OC insurance, which I described in details here) will depend on the history of offences.
 The Road Code 2022 allows the insurer to have access to the CEPiK database, and thus to all fines received by the car owner.
 The number of penalty points and fines will have a real impact on how high the rate of civil liability will be paid.
-You can check the amount of penalty points available on your licence via mObywatel mobile app.
+You can check the amount of penalty points available on your license via mObywatel mobile app.

 On the basis of the offence, insurers will assess the risk of such a driver and calculate accordingly by setting the liability rate.
 So here we go with naturally the burning is question.
 Can drivers who drive legally, who do not have any penalty points, count on a reduction in third party liability insurance?
 Unfortunately, there is no good information here.
 The Road Code 2022 provides drivers who break the regulations with higher rates of civil liability.
 The reward for those of us who do not have penalty points is consolation, that we will not be penalized more for insurance.

 Changes in driver exams – Polish Highway Code 2022

 The changes to the Highway Code in 2022 are modified not only for current drivers, but also for future drivers.
 The ministry has already announced the introduction of new rules for the organization of exams.
 The requirements for candidates for instructors and examiners will be also increased.
 All this to increase safety on Polish roads.
 As it turns out, the difficulty in obtaining a Polish driving license (click here to read more about driving license) does not translate into the number of fatal accidents at all.